-Magnetic field can be depicted in several ways.
+A magnetic field can be depicted in several ways.
 Mathematically, it can be represented as a vector field which can be plotted as different sets on a grid.
 Another way is the use of field lines.
-The set of vectors are connected with lines.
-Here the magnetic field lines never cross each other and never stop.
+The set of vectors is connected with lines.
+Here, the magnetic field lines never cross each other and never stop.

 Magnetic Field Unit and Measurement

 The measurement of the magnetic field involves measuring its strength and direction.
 The measurement is necessary because every magnetic field is different from each other.
-Magnetic field intensity is either small and weak while some are very strong and large.
-If we look at the earth’s magnetic field it is weak but large.
+While some magnetic field intensity is small and weak, others are very strong and large.
+If we look at the earth’s magnetic field, it is weak but large.

 Also Read: Electromagnetism

-Nonetheless, the term magnetic field represents two unique but related fields which are usually denoted by the symbols H and B. H represents the magnetic field strength and is measured in the SI unit of ampere per meter.
+Nonetheless, the term magnetic field represents two unique but related fields which are usually denoted by the symbols H and B. H represents the magnetic field strength and is measured in the SI unit of an ampere per metre.
 Meanwhile, B represents magnetic flux density and is measured in tesla.

-Magnetic field depicts how a moving charge flows around a magnetic object.
+A magnetic field depicts how a moving charge flows around a magnetic object.
 Magnetic force is a force that arises due to the interaction of magnetic fields.
-It can be either repulsive or attractive force.
+It can be either a repulsive or attractive force.

-Magnetic Force Acting on a Moving Charge in the Presence of Magnetic Field
+Magnetic Force Acting on a Moving Charge in the Presence of a Magnetic Field

 (1) No magnetic force acts on a stationary change present in the magnetic field.